-Board of Governors Professor, Distinguished Professor of Law & Nicholas deB.
+Board of Governors Distinguished Professor of Law & Nicholas deB.
 Katzenbach Scholar of Law and Philosophy

 Professor Francione has been teaching animal rights theory and the law for more than 25 years.
 He has lectured on the topic throughout the United States, Canada, and Europe, and has been a guest on numerous radio and television shows.
 He is well known throughout the animal protection movement for his criticism of animal welfare law and the property status of nonhuman animals, and for his theory of animal rights.

 He is the author of numerous books and articles on animal rights theory and animals and the law.
-His most recent book, The Animal Rights Debate: Abolition or Regulation?, was published in 2010 by Columbia University Press.
-His other books include: Animals as Persons: Essays on the Abolition of Animal Exploitation (2008); Introduction to Animal Rights: Your Child or the Dog?
+His most recent book, co-authored with Anna E. Charlton, is Eat Like You Care: An Examination of the Morality of Eating Animals.
+His other books include The Animal Rights Debate: Abolition or Regulation?, which was published in 2010 by Columbia University Press; Animals as Persons: Essays on the Abolition of Animal Exploitation (2008); Introduction to Animal Rights: Your Child or the Dog?
 (2000); Animals, Property, and the Law (1995); Rain Without Thunder: The Ideology of the Animal Rights Movement (1996); and Vivisection and Dissection in the Classroom: A Guide to Conscientious Objection (with Anna E. Charlton) (1992).

 Professor Francione is the co-editor (with Professor Gary Steiner) of a series, Critical Perspectives on Animals: Theory, Culture, Science and Law, published by Columbia University Press.
 He has also written in the areas of copyright, patent law, and law and science.